OpenCoreData/ocdServices/ReadMe.md

 ##ocdService

 ###About
-ocdServices is the API and data access program for Open Core Data.
-It will employ opensearch patterns where possible but also is exploring the use of other API patterns, hypermedia approaches and data API patterns.
+These services are following both the REST and OpenSearch API design patterns.
+  Responses to service request  are fulfilled in JSON-LD, GeoJSON or CSV.
+   Swagger documentation for all services is being generated and will be online to allow service users to inspect and review API’s.

 ###Notes
 Need to set the ENV for username and password

 ###Eratta
 The search .xml files are located on the chronos.org server at: /chronos/server/webapps/tomcat9090/webapps/xqe/WEB-INF/qdfs/public

 Search Description Files: